SK Bukit Tiu: Facilities

 The school consists of several buildings over the original site and the new section.
 Upon completion of the new site, the operational buildings will be migrated to the new section of the school.
 This section includes two blocks of four-storied buildings, a canteen, a new field, and a multi-purposed enclosed court.

 The administration of the school is on the first floor of the main block where the headmaster's office and senior assistants offices are, as well as teachers room.

 The school library was moved from its original location to the new section to make it more accessible for the students.
 Since a great majority of the teachers and students are Muslims, SK Bukit Tiu provides a dedicated prayer room and ablution facilities.

 The school has a well-equipped Science laboratory and a Living Skills workshop.
 The computer laboratory was built in the old section after the migration and remained as the main computer lab.

 Sports facilities are provided in both sections.
 A 200-metre running track and a multi-purpose field, which are used for hockey and football, are provided in the new section while the old section houses the main volleyball court.

-Houses

-The school implements a British-style house system where students are divided into four houses; each house bears the name of four main position titles in the Malaccan Malay Sultanate.
-They are differentiated by the house colours: